35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 #### What we think

-It is very difficult to make sense of what Southwark claim is their audit of the amount of affordable housing that RPs are providing to the borough, as explained on their [Housing delivery page](https://www.southwark.gov.uk/planning-environment-and-building-control/planning/planning-policy-and-guidance/monitoring-1/amount#lgd-guides__title).
-While we can see how much affordable housing may have been provided, we cannot see immediately wether or not it always matches what has been promised.
-Our blog details just two examples which show that there are cases where it does not. (^5 Note of other examples?)
+It is very difficult to make sense of Southwark's audit of the amount of affordable housing registered providers are delivering, as explained on their [Housing delivery page](https://www.southwark.gov.uk/planning-environment-and-building-control/planning/planning-policy-and-guidance/monitoring-1/amount#lgd-guides__title).

 Southwark say that the purpose of the audit is *'To find out how many affordable homes are in Southwark (excluding our own)'.*  This is important information and the necessary baseline for any audit.